Stay on Green - our positive way to encourage fabulous behaviours for learning.

 The school environment plays a central role in the children’s social and emotional development.
 Adults encountered by the children at school have an important responsibility to model high standards of behaviour at all times.

 In school we work towards standards of behaviour that are based on the basic principles of honesty, respect, consideration, and responsibility.
 When children are following school rules and behaving in an appropriate way, we say that they are showing ‘green behaviour’.
 Our expectation is that everyone in the school community will aim to show this behaviour at all times and we all help and support each other to do this.

 How does Stay on Green Work?

-Each week, one child is chosen for the Golden Book Award from each class.
+Each week, children may be chosen for the Golden Book Award.
 This award is given for exceptional behaviour or learning and is presented to the child during the Celebration Assembly on Friday.